 You don’t have to be crazy about your mother-in-law.
 But studies suggest that a rocky relationship between parents and grandparents, regardless of who is to blame, leads to children losing out on potentially valuable relationships.
 Fortunately, there are ways to nip bad relationships with in-laws in the bud.
 For example, you should steer conversations away from family drama and minimize personal attacks against both members of the family and outsiders.
 Still, getting along with your partners’ parents is invariably difficult and at times impossible.

 Sociologists researching the relationships of men and women to their in-laws have found specific stressors that lead to conflict.
-Here’s a different way to put that: You hate your in-laws for the same reasons everyone else hates their in-laws.
+Here’s a different way to put that: You don’t want a relationship with your mother-in-law for the same reasons everyone else hates their in-laws.
 Here is the data on those reasons, and why it’s important to get past them.

 The Strongest Predictor of Grandparent-Grandchild Relationships